nburrus/tuxpaint/docs/sq_AL.UTF-8/README.txt

         Along with the preset solid colors, you can also choose colors using a rainbow palette or a "color mixer".
 These operate identically to the options found in the color palette shown below the canvas when drawing a picture.
-See Main Screen > Lower: Colors > Special color options for details.
+See Skena Kryesore > Më Poshtë: Ngjyra > Special color options for details.

     Figura “Fillesë” & Gjedhe
           o 'Starters' can behave like a page from a coloring book — a